 In order to tame the acoustics of the room (mainly eliminate echo and reverberation) as well as to produce the "space ship" interior look I wanted, it was necessary to construct and install 56 wall panels.
-The panels are each custom made for their location and were produced and installed after construction of the walls, moulding and trim were completed.
+The panels are each custom made for their location and were produced and installed after construction of the walls, molding and trim were completed.

 1/2" Soundboard (4'x8' sheets)